How we work and what you can expect

 How to find us

 Our address is 176 Wyndham St (at the corner of Wyndham and Woolwich) in Suite 4, which is at the back of the Guelph Community Health Centre building.
-If you’re arriving later in the evening, on a Saturday afternoon, a Sunday, or a statutory holiday, the front doors will be locked, but don’t worry, we’re still open — you’ll have to enter through the back entrance, facing the Baker St parking lot.
+You’ll have to enter through the back entrance, facing the Baker St parking lot.

 First time here?